 You may not have heard of Martinhal Resorts, but if you ever plan to travel to Portugal with kids, you’ll definitely want to learn about them.
 Although they are one of the smaller hotel chains in the world, they definitely deserve to be on this list.

-Martinhal currently owns four resorts in Portugal, and they are along the most family-friendly hotels I’ve ever experienced.
+Martinhal currently owns four resorts in Portugal, and they are among the most family-friendly hotels I’ve ever experienced.
 The resorts offer so many amenities for kids, including a kids’ club, backpacks for kids (pictured above), puree menus in their restaurants, a baby concierge that can rent baby supplies for your stay, and numerous kids activities.
-Read our review of the Cascais location and the Sagres location, and see TripAdvisor reviews of all locations here.

 I’ve stayed in several Omni Resorts over the years, and I have always enjoyed my stays.
 Kids receive a small backpack filled with fun games when they check in – something my kids always loved.